 The book gives you step-by-step instructions on building your first circuits – from a blinking light to a music-playing gadget.
 It also covers the basics of electronics: what components you need to know, and how to choose components for your circuit.
 I recommend you to read it and do the steps to get comfortable with building circuits.

-To really get good at building circuits, I recommend “9 Circuits”, a training manual for building circuits.
-It also comes with a kit: https://ohmify.com/get9circuits/
+To really get good at building circuits, I recommend my book A Beginner’s Guide to Circuits, a training manual for building circuits.

 Step 3: Get an understanding of microcontrollers